fntlnz/fntlnz.wtf/content/post/godebugging.md

 #17 0x0000000000000000 in ?? ()
 ```

-&nbsp;

-A notable point here is *proc.go:1070* so I'll dig into that frame, also it seems that there has been a panic after.
+A notable point here is `proc.go:1070` so I'll dig into that frame, also it seems that there has been a panic after.

 ```gdb
 >>> frame 6